 2. Rotate your rug once every six months to get even wear.
 This prevents your rug from having one traffic pattern.
 Your rug will accumulate wear, you just want to make sure the wear is even all around the rug.

 3. Vacuum your rug, at least, once a week to prevent grit and dirt build up at the base of the pile.
 You’ll want to make sure you’re using a regular vacuum with a rotating bristle brush.
 Avoid industrial style vacuums, like Kirbys or ones you rent.
 They are too strong and will rip the threads from your rug.
+Make sure to avoid the fringes and edges.
+You do not want to accidentally suck up the fringes.
+This could cause your rug to unravel.

 4. Once a month, take your rug outside and beat, if possible.
 Your rug will benefit from being flipped over, and being hit from the backside.
 This will shake loose any dirt particles your vacuum did not pick up.